baublet/lagniappe/README.md

 1) Clone this repo via `git clone https://github.com/baublet/lagniappe.git`.
 2) Copy `app/config.js.sample` to `app/config.js` and customize any options in it you like.
+3) Copy `app/dependencies.js.sample` to `app/dependencies.js` and customize any dependencies you need/want.
 3) CD into your `lagniappe` folder and run `yarn && yarn dev` if you use Yarn, or `npm install && npm run dev` for NPM.
 3) Run `yarn dev` (`npm run dev` if you use NPM) to boot the application in a development environment
 4) To build binaries, run `yarn package` (`npm run package`).